• Recipe Index

 Ingredients for sticky Asian pork

-• Pork shoulder – this is a very muscular piece of meat that can be quite tough if not cooked properly, but give it a long, slow cook and the fat and collagen in the tendons break down, leaving the meat so soft and tender that you could cut it with a fork.
-I bought a whole piece of meat because I like to cut it up myself, but you can buy ready-diced pork or ask the butcher to cut i up for you if you prefer.
-If there’s a lot of fat on the meat you can discard some, but don’t cut it all away.
+• Pork shoulder - this is a very muscular piece of meat that can be quite tough if not cooked properly, but give it a long, slow cook and the fat and collagen in the tendons break down, leaving the meat so soft and tender that you could cut it with a fork.
+I bought a whole piece of meat because I like to cut it up myself, but you can buy ready-diced pork or ask the butcher to cut it up for you.
+If there's a lot of fat on the meat you can discard some, but don't cut it all away.
 A little fat in the meat adds enormously to the flavour of the finished dish.
-The cubed pork should be coated in a mixture of cornflour (or cornstarch) and salt.
+The cubed pork should be coated with a mixture of cornflour (or cornstarch) and salt.

-• Onions – these should be cut into quarters and then separated into petals.
-If your onions are quite large, you can cut some of the larger petals in half.
+• Onions - these should be cut into quarters and then separated into petals.
+If the onions are quite large, you can cut the larger petals in half.

 • For the flavourings you will need: